Airline Turnaround Processes — A Quick Introduction

 Well, I’m going to tell you in a minute.
 However, before we do that, I have to explain some turnaround essentials.
 No worries, it won’t get too complicated, but it is essential to understand the mostly unknown approach to reducing turnaround times.

-An aircraft’s turnaround process consists out of many sub-processes.
+An aircraft’s turnaround process consists of many sub-processes.
 That includes passenger de-boarding, cargo offload, cleaning, catering, baggage loading, fueling, passenger boarding, and many others.
 Obviously, most of the sub-processes have to follow a precise sequence.
 Easy example: You can’t board passengers before de-boarding is completed.

 However, and in order to carry out an efficient process, airlines try to parallelize as many processes as possible.
 Usually, this —especially— accounts for fueling, catering, and cleaning.
 However, this also means that ground staff needs to complete each of the three processes before the following process (in this case, boarding and loading) can start.